XpressAI/xircuits.io/docs/references/xircuits-interface.md

 1. **Search Bar**: Searches your component.
 2. **Refresh**: Refreshes component list.
 Use when adding new components and/or modifying existing ones.
 3. **Xircuits Component List**: Components to be dragged into the Xircuits canvas.
 There are two main types of components.
-    - [General Components](../technical-concepts/xircuits-components/getting-started-with-xircuits-components.md#general-components) - General use components that supply *parameters* or *hyperparameters* to library components.
+    - [General Components](../technical-concepts/xircuits-components/getting-started-with-xircuits-components.md#general-components) - General use components that supply *parameters* or *arguments* to library components.
     - [Library Components](../technical-concepts/xircuits-components/getting-started-with-xircuits-components.md#xircuits-library-components) - Custom components that are created from various Python frameworks.

     Read the [component documentation](../technical-concepts/xircuits-components/getting-started-with-xircuits-components.md) for a more in-depth explanation on components.